 The picnic was no ordinary picnic… it was a quirky dining experience nestled on a side street in Swansea.
 As we walked into The Picnic Bench I immediately felt relaxed.
 It felt casual, and having two kids in tow (that can’t talk quietly or sit still) I knew I would feel comfortable here.

 There were lots of little touches that made this place special.
 The wall of pastel prints was a favourite!
-It reminded me of the 50’s American decor trend with pastel pink, mint green and pale blue retro colours.
+It reminded me of the 50’s American pastel colour schemes with pastel pink, mint green and pale blue retro colours.
 I especially liked the ‘eat cake.
-It’s somebody’s birthday somewhere’ quote and thought it’s my kind of place!
+It’s somebody’s birthday somewhere’ quote and thought this is my kind of place!

 Their feature wall was a floor to ceiling chalk board with ‘hello’ written in different languages linking to the different picnic benches on their menu.
 Children could write their own messages or play games on the chalk wall.